bluesky/tiled/docs/source/explanations/security.md

 # Security

+Tiled employs modern web security standards to enforce access control with minimum inconvenience to the user.

 There are four use cases for the Tiled server.

 1. Secure single-user server, analogous to how people use ``jupyter notebook``